 |

-this lovely little pen is, s far as I can tell, a prototype finish.
+This lovely little pen is, as far as I can tell, a prototype finish.
 I’ve hunted about and can’t find any mention of this model (or any Bexley) in this shimmery purple finish.
 It’s gorgeous, and a fantastic writer, too. |

 Custom Turquoise |